-Rehabilitation works proposed over the Forward Program term will likely include:

-- Continuation of subsidence remediation works in the vicinity of South Bates and SBUE Mines. - Continuation of North Wambo Creek Diversion remediation works, as guided by the North Wambo Creek Diversion Rehabilitation and Maintenance Plan.

-Continuation of historical exploration works rehabilitation program.
+Rehabilitation works proposed over the Forward Program term will likely include: • Continuation of subsidence remediation works in the vicinity of South Bates and SBUE Mines. • Continuation of North Wambo Creek Diversion remediation works, as guided by the North Wambo Creek Diversion Rehabilitation and Maintenance Plan. • Continuation of historical exploration works rehabilitation program.
 In previously rehabilitated areas, ongoing maintenance activities will include controlling weeds and pests, repairing landforms, re-seeding and application of maintenance fertilisers as required.
+These areas are not defined and will be rehabilitated on an as needs basis.
+The South Dam pipeline disturbance area that consist of a 30m corridor between South Dam and Wollombi Brook will be rehabilitated in 2025 shortly after it has been disturbed and the pipeline installed.